The Ultimate Guide To Chakra Balancing

 When It's Blocked

 The heart chakra is perfectly centred in your body, balancing the worlds of matter (lower three chakras) and spirit (upper three chakras).

-This chakra may be out of balance if you can't forgive or have a hard time empathizing with others, and rebalancing it boils down to dealing with repressed emotions.
-When you repress your feelings, whether it's a traumatic event from your childhood or a grudge you've been holding for the past week, your heart chakra tends to go out of whack.
+This chakra may be out of balance if you can't forgive or have difficulty empathizing with others, and rebalancing it boils down to dealing with repressed emotions.
+Your heart chakra tends to go out of whack when you repress your feelings, whether a traumatic event from your childhood or a grudge you've held for the past week.

 5. Throat Chakra (Vishuddha)

-This meditation can encourage creativity, artistic expression, and living an authentic life by allowing you to express yourself on all levels.
+This meditation can encourage creativity, artistic expression, and authentic life by allowing you to express yourself on all levels.